djuptho/dev_portfolio/README.md

 # Development Portfolio

 This is [my] personal GitHub repository with useful pieces of code and small own projects.
-Some of the projects are work related , others' are cool features that I come up with and want to try out.
+Some of the projects are work related, others' are cool features that I come up with and want to try out.

 All of the content goes under the *[The MIT License (MIT)]*.